swig/swig/Doc/Manual/src/Fortran.md

 The size of a C string is determined by counting the number of characters until a null terminator `\0` is encountered.
 Shortening a string requires simply placing the null terminator earlier in the storage space.
-In contrast, the historical Fortran string is a character array sized at compile
+In contrast, the historical Fortran string is a sequence of characters sized at compile
 time: representing a smaller string at run time is done by filling the storage with trailing blanks.
 The Fortran intrinsic `LEN_TRIM` returns the length of a string without